birdneststream/asciibird/README.md

 * Keyboard shortcuts can be pressed at the same time which makes bugs for undo and redo if you aren't careful!
 * Circle brush (works okay for odd width and height numbers)
 * Importer could be re-written with regex
-* Exporter will default transparent bg to black by default, which wont for some asciis
 * Having more than a few layers depending on ascii size will slow things down, until the `fillNullBlocks` is refactored.
 * Select cannot select entire ASCII, is off by one at the end
   * We could add a special clause for the select tool when mouse leaves canvas to select all blocks
 * z indexing for toolbars and stuff is ANNOYING
 * Messing with deleting layers, if you somehow have a layer that isn't selected, it'll be buggy.
 This is hard to do.
-* Review escape and enter keys on dialogs and modals
 * Fill tool use fg or char as bounds
 ## Focusing on Now / Roadmap